jsa3qy/joty-2025/joty_review.md

 **Context:**
 ```
 15:41 Shubs: It's a line
-16:14 Jordan: Pips was hard today
+16:14 Geoff: Pips was hard today
 16:15 Jesse: Pips?
-16:15 Jordan: New NYT game
+16:15 Geoff: New NYT game
-16:15 Jordan: With dominos
+16:15 Geoff: With dominos
     ↳ 16:16 Will: You get laid off but first you have to solve a puzzle
     ↳ 16:33 Shubs: ⭐ Joty ⭐
 ```